ldgabbay/jwplayer/as3/doc/rests/embed.rst

    * The ID of the container you want to embed the player into.
    * The width of the player, in pixels.
 Note the JW Player automatically stretches itself to fit.
    * The height of the player, in pixels.
 Note the JW Player automatically stretches itself to fit.
    * The required version of Flash.
 We highly recommend setting *9.0.115*.
-This is the first version that supports :ref:`MP4 <formats>` and is currently installed at >95% of all computers.
+This is the first version that supports :ref:`MP4 <media>` and is currently installed at >95% of all computers.
 The only feature for which you might restricted to *10.0.0* is :ref:`RTMP dynamic streaming <rtmp>`.
    * The location of a Flash auto-upgrade script.
 We recommend to **not** use it.
 People that do not have Flash 9.0.115 either do not want or are not able (no admin rights) to upgrade.
    * Next, the *flashvars*, *params* and *attributes* are passed, in that order.